deanwest440/emergency-incident-dashboard-demo/README.md

 # Emergency Incident Dashboard Demo

-An application that displays key information regarding 911 emergency incidents, including geospatial data for incidents and responders.
+An application that displays key information regarding 911 emergency incidents, including weather conditions at the time of the incident and geospatial data for incidents and responders

 ![Screenshot](public/img/screenshot.png)